 Walking the Munros is on a different scale to anything else in Britain.
 When I was climbing them many were pathless.
 The popularity more recently has increased the number of paths, but not the feeling of wilderness.
 The terrain can be rough, the distances vast and the ever present feeling that if something went wrong you needed to sort it out yourself.
 In the Lakes and North Wales you are never more than a couple of hours to a road, in Scotland it can be much further and much tougher.
 The long walks in and out can be soul destroying and all this is on the back of variable weather.

 In those days we moved quickly, covering vast areas of land in a day.
 At times we stayed out, either in a tent or more likely one of the bothies that sit in the remoter areas.
-However we normally tried to get back to a B and B and more importantly the pub.
+However we normally tried to get back to a guest house and, more importantly, the pub.
 Today if I have a big walking day coming up I limit my drink the night before, then I didn’t.
 Many a time I headed off for an 8 hour round, fuelled only with a couple of Mars Bars..and a pounding headache.
 Its what I did but I couldn’t do it now.

 At times the relentless slopes were purgatory.
 The Jam song ‘Private Hell’ used to roll round my mind on such climbs.
 At other times, particularly when the climb involved some scrambling, it was enjoyable.
 The summit was always satisfying whilst I particularly enjoyed descending.
 It was quick, usually steep (as I said there were rarely tracks so we tended to pick the most direct route) but fun.
 I never hurt myself descending a Munro.